The SALSA MLPA probemix P008 PMS2 is an in vitro diagnostic (IVD)1

 or in PMS2CL

 .
-To facilitate this, 10 probes are included that detect the copy number of both allelic forms of five SNPs in exons 11-15 of PMS2
+To facilitate this, ten probes are included that detect the copy number of both allelic forms of five SNPs in exons 11-15 of PMS2

 .
 The distribution of these SNP alleles among PMS2

 varies.
-More information can be found in the “Interpretation of results” section, and in the appendix.
+More information can be found in the product description.
 Analysis of these SNP-specific probes, complemented with gene-specific long range PCR and (next generation) sequencing analysis, can give further indications on whether a copy number change of exons 12-15 is in the PMS2

 gene or in PMS2CL